ribtoks/linuxdeploy/README.md

 # Disclaimer

 I wrote this tool because [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/) was too buggy for me.
 Now this tool successfully deploys [more or less complex desktop Qt/Qml app](https://github.com/ribtoks/xpiks) and works a lot faster then the former.
-There could be some issues with `libQt5Core.so` patching in TravisCI env, but on a field everything seems to work just fine.
+There could be some issues with `libQt5Core.so` patching in TravisCI environment, but everything seems to work just fine in a field.

 Pull Requests and feedback are more than welcome.
 Check out _CONTRIBUTING.md_ for more details and documentation on the internals.